 Kes’s psychic sensings end up being the psychic impressions of the natives that were demolished when the Ryol crash-landed on the planet.
 These ghosts are angered that the remaining members of their species are subjugated by the Ryol and used as both servants and snacks.
 In the end these ghosts come back to possess their descendants and defeat the Ryol, saving the hostages and dealing a critical blow to the evil Ryol (why they just screamed before and only now decided to take up the business of possession is not explained).

 I have decided that I like the ending because it brings up interesting issues with the Prime Directive that I have not yet seen elsewhere.
-The story illustrates that the Prime Directive, while admirable, is an unattainable ideal.
+The story illustrates that the Prime Directive is an unattainable ideal.
 For much of the book Janeway worries that she is violating the Prime Directive by even interacting with the Ryol, who at first look don’t have space-travel of any kind (no mention is given to how they might have gotten the beacon out there).
-Everyone seems concerned about how the Ryol have subjugated the neffler (the natives, though I hesitate to call them neffler because that was the Ryol pejorative for a being who is food even though we never find out what name they had for themselves) but the Prime Directive prevents them from interfering in the internal affairs of the species.
+Everyone seems concerned about how the Ryol have subjugated the neffler (the natives, though I hesitate to call them neffler because that was the Ryol pejorative for a being who is food even though we never find out what name they had for themselves).
+Of course, the Prime Directive prevents the crew of Voyager from interfering in the internal affairs of the species.

 Should you read this book?